gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/AIP.md

 ### [Get-RMSServerAuthentication](./Get-RMSServerAuthentication.md)
-Gets the status of your server mode for authentication to RMS.
+Gets the server mode status that is used for authentication to RMS.

 ### [Get-RMSServer](./Get-RMSServer.md)